justincbagley/GaussClust/README.md

-# GaussClust
+# GaussClust v0.1.0
 Clustering using Gaussian mixture modeling for species delimitation and classification

 ## LICENSE

-All code within the GaussClust repository is available "AS IS" under a generous GNU license.
+All code within the GaussClust v0.1.0 repository is available "AS IS" under a generous GNU license.
 See the [LICENSE](LICENSE) file for more information.

 ## CITATION

 If you use scripts from this repository as part of your published research, I require that you cite the repository as follows (also see DOI information below):

 - Bagley, J.C.
 2016.
-GaussClust.
+GaussClust v0.1.0.
 GitHub repository, Available at: http://github.com/justincbagley/GaussClust.

 Alternatively, please provide the following link to this software repository in your manuscript: